-According to the Instruction of the ACA "On the Form of Notification of Mergers and Possibility of a Simplified Notification", when the parties believe that their interests would be harmed if any of the information they are asked to provide the ACA with or were to be published or otherwise divulged to other parties, they may submit this information separately with each page clearly marked "Business Secrets".
-The parties should also submit the reasons why this information must not be divulged or published.
+According to the Regulation of the ACA "On Implementation of Merger Procedures", the notifying parties or their representatives should clearly determine in a separate document the information they consider as containing business secrets.
+Under the current Instruction of the ACA "On the Form of Notification of Mergers and Possibility of a Simplified Notification", the parties should also submit the reasons why this information must not be divulged or published.
 In the case of mergers or joint acquisitions, or in other cases where the notification is completed by more than one of the parties, business secrets may be submitted under separate cover, and referred to in the notification as an annex.
 All such annexes must be included in the submission in order for a notification to be considered complete.

-Further, the Competition Law provides that the members of the ACA Commission and all ACA Secretariat employees, or the other persons authorised by the ACA Commission to apply this Law shall be subject to professional secrecy and shall not divulge to any person or authority whatsoever confidential information acquired owing to their duties, save in the event that they are to testify before a court.
-This is even after the termination of the duty.
+Further, the Competition Law provides that the members of the ACA Commission and all the ACA Secretariat employees, or the other persons authorised by the ACA Commission to apply this Law shall be subject to professional secrecy during and after the termination of their duty.
 Secretariat publications shall not contain information constituting commercial secrets.